Jhsmit/PyHDX/docs/web_app.md

 percentage should be as high as possible; typically >=90%.

 Use the fields `Temperature (K)`:material-form-textbox: and `pH read`:material-form-textbox: to specify the temperature and pH at which the D-labelling was done.
 The pH is the value as read from the pH meter without any correction.
+Temperature units are Kelvin.

 The next fields `N term`:material-form-textbox: and `C term`:material-form-textbox: specify the residue number indices of the N-terminal and C-terminal residues, respectively.
 For the